 Since 2009, Awake Youth Project (AYP) has partnered with various community and school organizations to serve over 1000 youth.

 Beginning in 2009 working with its first partner, Brooklyn College Community Partnership (BCCP), AYP helped to support the well-being of youth who were at risk of being failed by adults and adult-driven systems and institutions, and transitioning to college in the face of great adversity.
 AYP led a successful four-session workshop around mindfulness and powerful emotions leading to an expansion of workshops to 5 high schools and 2 middle schools.
 In 2010 AYP offered an integrated in-school residency in 3 of Brooklyn’s most underfunded and underserved high schools, all of which were considered “failed schools” by the New York City Department of Education.
-Over the course of a school year, AYP served 250 to 300 "at-risk" students with aspirations of transitioning to college.
+Over the course of a school year, AYP served 250 to 300 so-called "at-risk" students with aspirations of transitioning to college.

 In 2011, at the request of several participants, AYP developed a peer-to-peer model whereby students interested in leading mindfulness groups began developing these skills.
 Additionally, in 2011 three of the first teen instructors expressed wanting to share the practice with a larger group of youth.
 They asked to start a non school-based mindfulness and meditation group open and inclusive to all.